-The Credentials Committee is responsible for compiling and managing the list of eligible convention voters.
+The Credentials Committee is responsible for compiling and managing the list of delegates who are eligible to register and vote at the convention.
 The committee works before the convention to verify delegate lists sent in by the states.
 When the Credentials Committee begins its work, an assigned representative of the committee will contact each state chair about the process of submitting delegate lists.
-The committee will meet in New Orleans the day before the convention opens, and its work continues throughout the convention until the very last session.
+The committee will presumably meet in Austin the day before the convention opens, and its work continues throughout the convention until the very last session.